Coronavirus (COVID 19) Information

 LUNCHTIME AND PLAYTIMES

-Break times will be staggered so that ‘bubbles’ are not outside at the same time.
-All children are expected to bring a home packed lunch and each ‘bubble’ will remain in their classroom to eat.
-They will then have a half hour slot to play outside at lunch time together but Key Stage 1 will be kept separately from Key Stage 2 for the time being.
+There will be one break time for all pupils in school.
+All children are expected to bring a home packed lunch and will remain in their classroom to eat.
+They will then have a half hour slot to play outside at lunch time.
 Adults will return to a near normal system rota for playtime supervision.
-For a number of operational reasons we will commence the school year without a lunch provider and for qualifying parents (free school meal & universal infant free school meal pupils) supermarket vouchers will be provided.
+For a number of operational reasons we continue the school year without a lunch provider and for qualifying parents (free school meal & universal infant free school meal pupils) supermarket vouchers will be provided.
 If your circumstances have changed and you feel you may qualify for free school meals, please contact the office via email to make an application.